jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

       // Loop through all possible inputs from 0 to 7 for (k = 0; k < 8; k = k + 1) begin
-		#5 x = k; // Assign the value of k to x and wait for 5 time units
+		#5 x = k; // Assign the value of k to x and wait for 5-time units
       end
       #10; // Wait for 10 time units before ending the simulation

-      // Optional: Add $finish to explicitly end the simulation.
+      // Optional: Add $finish to end the simulation explicitly.
       // Some simulation environments automatically end when there are no more events,
       // but others require $finish to terminate the simulation.
       $finish;